cipri-tom/tf-crnn/README.md

-# Convolutional Recurrent Neural Network in Tensorflow (tf.crnn)
-CRNN model in Tensorflow using Estimators
+# Type-aware CRNN

+This repository contains the code for our ICDAR'19 paper _Field typing for improved recognition on handwritten forms_ (links to come).

-Implementation of the Convolutional Recurrent Neural Network (CRNN) for image-based sequence recognition tasks, such as scene text recognition and OCR.
+It is built on top of [tf_crnn](https://github.com/solivr/tf-crnn), which is a tensorflow-estimator version of the orignal Convolutional Recurrent Neural Network (CRNN) (original [paper](http://arxiv.org/abs/1507.05717) and [code](https://github.com/bgshih/crnn))
-Original paper http://arxiv.org/abs/1507.05717 and code https://github.com/bgshih/crnn

-This version uses the `tf.estimator.Estimator` to build the model.
+We used it to sucessfully parse European Accident Statements in French, but it can be easily adapted to any use case that demands transcription of heterogeneous handwritten context.

 ## Installation